 - They had “reached” me just fine through the email – why ask for my phone number?

 Upon closer inspection, I could see that the person’s name was there, but the actual email address looked suspicious.
-One of the reasons we recommend getting an Office 365 or G-Suite account instead of using a free Yahoo or Gmail account is that employee emails are authenticated.
+One of the reasons we recommend getting a Microsoft 365 or google Workspace account instead of using a free Yahoo or Gmail account is that employee emails are authenticated.
 We’ve had clients who have accidentally given away private information, mistakenly believing they were giving the information to a co-worker.
 As you can imagine, this data breach leads to a whole host of headaches.

-Never send HIPPA or other sensitive information over email.
+4. Never send HIPAA or other sensitive information over email

 Email is an insecure platform.
 Even without hackers being involved, you could mis-type an email address and inadvertently expose sensitive information.
 Don’t take the risk.
 The small convenience factor isn’t worth it.